Gleethos/neureka/src/main/java/neureka/backend/api/README.md

 ## Architecture ##

-The package hosts a 3 tier layered API for Neureka's operation implementation backend.
+The package hosts a 3 tier layered API made up of core concepts, namely: <br>

-For every layer of this architecture there is one package in this `api` package, namely <br>

-- `implementations` : Device specific implementations of an algorithm.
+- `operations` : A collection of species of algorithms.

 - `algorithms` : Representations of algorithms hosting multiple device specific implementations.

-- `operations` : A collection of species of algorithms.

-The architecture of the package consists of a composition / component based <br>
-top to bottom structure where instances of the type defined in the 'implementations' package <br>
-are components of those defines in the `algorithms` package <br>
-which are themselves components of those defined in the 'operations' package. <br>
+- `implementations` : Implementations of an algorithm tailored to a specific `Device`.

+This package models this architecture by exposing 3 interfaces which govern these concepts, and their relationship.
-The 3 interfaces which govern this described relationship are the following :
+The interfaces are the following :

 - `ImplementationFor< TargetDeice extends Device >`